benjajaja/mdfried/README.md

 * Rust cargo: `cargo install mdfried`
   * From source : `cargo install --path .`
   * Needs a chafa package with development headers, usually called something like `libchafa-dev`, `libchafa-devel`, or just `libchafa`, or even just `chafa`.
-  * If chafa is not available at all, or you don't care about it because your terminal supports some graphic protocol, then use `--no-default-features --features chafa-libload`.
+  * If chafa is not available at all, or you don't care about it because your terminal supports some graphic protocol, then use `--no-default-features`.
   * If `cargo install ...` fails, try it with `--locked`, and/or report an issue.
 * Nix flake: `github:benjajaja/mdfried`
 * Nixpkgs: [`mdfried`](https://search.nixos.org/packages?channel=unstable&query=mdfried)